 After the first look, it was wedding time!
 Like I said someone just found a tree stump and said: “that’ll do”.
 Someone scattered rose petals and laid out a blanket to define the space a little bit.
 Pete and his dad, Frank, (who was our officiant), stood near the tree stump and the family gathered around and I had my little brother walk me down the aisle.
 Both of our moms did a little reading and then we did our vows, which we wrote ourselves and not to brag, but were awesome.
 The entire ceremony lasted maybe 20 minutes and then we popped some champagne with Dixie cups and did family photos.

 445 Zion Park Blvd / 435-772-0283

 We obviously had a very low key wedding and were initially going to grill and have a couple of side dishes.
 Sort of last minute we changed our minds and decided that we wanted a taco bar!
 This didn’t come about easily though – this decision was really made by my mom after I was sitting on her couch literally crying over the dinner options.
 HAHA, I can be SO dramatic and wedding planning made me as crazy as ever.

 Literally 3 days before the wedding we went to one of the best and most unique Mexican restaurants in town, the Whiptail Grill, and basically pleaded with them to cater a taco bar for about 20 people…which they agreed to!
 My mom had previously called and they said they don’t usually, but they would cater for us.
-We went on Monday for lunch and asked to confirm the catering and they had no idea what we were talking about…crickets.
-I literally put my face in my hands just like I did when we were stuck in Lisbon.
-But they figured it out and everything ended well.
-And the tacos were amazing.
+We went on Monday for lunch just to try it out and asked to confirm the catering and they had no idea what we were talking about…crickets.
+I literally put my face in my hands and wanted to cry.
+But they figured it out, went above and beyond with everything, and it was all perfect.
+Oh, and the tacos were amazing.